WhoIsDorLevy/Site-Encryption-Decription/README.md

 # Site-Encryption-Decription

 # Installation
-In order to install the chrome extenstion, use 'git clone' to this project repo.
+In order to install the chrome extenstion, use 'git clone' to this project repo. <br />
-After that, go to chrome extenstions page (chrome://extensions/) and enable 'Developer Mode'.
+After that, go to chrome extenstions page (chrome://extensions/) and enable 'Developer Mode'.  <br />
-Now press on 'load unpacked' button and choose 'Encryptor/Decryptor' folder of the cloned repo.
+Now press on 'load unpacked' button and choose 'Encryptor/Decryptor' folder of the cloned repo. <br />

 # How To Use
-Enter the Dor&Po Website.
+Enter the Dor&Po Website.  <br />
-Click on the extenstion button.
+Click on the extenstion button. <br />
-Enter the secret key (which is set to 2 for this site) Then press submit key
+Enter the secret key (which is set to 2 for this site) <br />
+Then press submit key <br />
 And finally press on the Dor&Po logo - Viola !
-You've just decrypted the data !
+You've just decrypted the data ! <br />